 pixiecut, bob hair, short hair with long locks, hair bun, braided hair, braided bun, hair drill, pigtail, twin tails, ponytail.

 - Bangs and “extras” –

-bangs, blunt bangs, crossed bangs, hair over one eye, forehead, ahoge.
+bangs, blunt bangs, short bangs, hair over eye, forehead, ahoge.

 Some “specific” hairstyles such as undercut, wolf cut, hime cut, and crew cut don’t really work… I guess it depends on the model that you are working with.